 You can prepare the technical file on your own, or seek the help of professionals.

-You can also seek assistance from the advisory service of the CSTB, Ariane, which helps companies lacking experience in assessments.
+You can seek assistance from the advisory service of the CSTB, Ariane, which helps companies lacking experience in assessments.

 After your technical file has been prepared, your application will be examined by the CSTB whose role is to help you improve your chances of receiving a favorable opinion.
 The examiner informs you of the requirements that apply to your system, analyzes the technical relevance of the evidence that you provide, and alerts you to any shortcomings in your file.